Inaugural poet Amanda Gorman says she was racially profiled by security guard outside her apartment

-She added: “In a sense, he was right.
+The poet added: “In a sense, he was right.
 I AM A THREAT: a threat to injustice, to inequality, to ignorance.
 Anyone who speaks the truth and walks with hope is an obvious and fatal danger to the powers that be.”

 Gorman, the youngest poet to read her work at an inauguration, did not say where the incident allegedly occurred or name the guard’s employer.
 She did not immediately respond Saturday to a message sent through her website, and The Washington Post could not independently verify her claims.